-The Queenstown Lakes is an part of New Zealand's tourism offering.
-The area's economy is verv concentrated and reliant on tourism which represents 63% of jobs and 55% of GDP10.
+The Queenstown Lakes is an iconic destination and a central part of New Zealand's tourism offering.
+The area's economy is very concentrated and reliant on tourism which represents 63% of jobs and 55% of GDP10.

 The COVID-19 pandemic, and the Global Financial Crisis before it, has highlighted the vulnerability of the area to the risk of fluctuations in the global economy.
 The area needs to proactively diversify its economy in order to improve its economic resilience, and as well as productivity and wages.